Photos by: Stephanie Mallard Couch Photography & Tess Malone

 A MATRIARCHY.
 CONFINEMENT.
 FOSTER GIRLS.

-2016 is off to an exciting start with the announcement of our next mainstage event. eSe Teatro is proud to present our 3rd mainstage production, Bernie's Apt., written by Rose Cano and directed by Julie Beckman.
-The show will have its world premiere at The Bullitt Cabaret at ACT from May 5th through May 28th.
+2016 is off to an exciting start with the announcement of our next mainstage event. eSe Teatro is proud to present our 3rd mainstage production, Bernie's Apt., written Rose Cano and directed by Julie Beckman.
+The show had its world premiere at The Bullitt Cabaret at ACT from May 5th through May 28th.

 "Inspired by Lorca's play The House of Bernarda Alba, six contemporary women find themselves confined not by the strict codes of social conduct of the early 1900s, but instead by house arrest, physical ailments, trauma, cultural oppression, and a system stacked against them.
 They seek solace in creating a new kind of family."